shichao-an/notes/docs/apue/ch8.md

 #### File Sharing

+One characteristic of `fork` is that all file descriptors that are open in the parent are duplicated in the child, because it’s as if the `dup` function had been called for each descriptor.
+The parent and the child shareafile table entry for every open descriptor.

 For a process that has three different files opened for standard input, standard output, and standard error, on return from `fork`, we have the arrangement shown below:

 [![Figure 8.2 Sharing of open files between parent and child after fork](figure_8.2_600.png)](figure_8.2.png "Figure 8.2 Sharing of open files between parent and child after fork")

+It is important that the parent and the child share the same file offset.
+Otherwise, this type of interaction would be more difficult to accomplish and would require explicit actions by the parent.

+There are two normal cases for handling the descriptors after a `fork`:

+1. The parent waits for the child to complete.
+2. Both the parent and the child go their own ways.
+After the fork, both the parent and child close the descriptors that they don't need, so neither interferes with the other’s open descriptors.
+This scenario is often found with network servers.

+Besides the open files, other properties of the parent are inherited by the child:

+* Real user ID, real group ID, effective user ID, and effective group ID
+* Supplementary group IDs
+* Process group ID
+* Session ID
+* Controlling terminal
+* The set-user-ID and set-group-ID flags
+* Current working directory
+* Root directory
+* File mode creation mask
+* Signal mask and dispositions
+* The close-on-exec flag for any open file descriptors
+* Environment
+* Attached shared memory segments
+* Memory mappings
+* Resource limits

+The differences between the parent and child are:

+* The return values from fork are different.
+* The process IDs are different.
+* The two processes have different parent process IDs: the parent process ID of the child is the parent; the parent process ID of the parent doesn’t change.
+* The child’s `tms_utime`, `tms_stime`, `tms_cutime`, and `tms_cstime` values are set to 0 (these times are discussed in Section 8.17).
+* File locks set by the parent are not inherited by the child.
+* Pending alarms are cleared for the child.
+* The set of pending signals for the child is set to the empty set